synvert-hq/synvert-ruby/README.md

         --number-of-workers NUMBER_OF_WORKERS
-                                     set the number of workers, if it is greater than 1, it tests snippet in parallel --double-quote               prefer double quote, it uses single quote by default -v, --version                    show this version
+                                     set the number of workers, if it is greater than 1, it tests snippet in parallel --double-quote               prefer double quote, it uses single quote by default --tab-width TAB_WIDTH        prefer tab width, it uses 2 by default -v, --version                    show this version
 ```